Smudging and the use of smudge sticks have become quite popular in recent years, with white sage being the most popular herb used.

 Mugwort is often used in dreamwork and divination, but can also be used to purify and cleanse.
-Some magickal practitioners prefer to call this plant “Croneswort” or “Dreamwort”.
+Some magical practitioners prefer to call this plant “Croneswort” or “Dreamwort”.

 Symbolism: Dreaming, purification, wisdom, divination.

-Harvest: When in bloom – late summer, early autumn.
+Harvest: Just before the buds open – late summer, early autumn.